LPD-EPFL/byzfl/README.md

     - **name**: Name of the aggregation used by the server.
 Must be one of the **aggregators.py**.
     - **parameters**: Dictionary with the parameters required by the aggregation used.

-- **PreAggregators**: List of pre-aggregations in order as they should be applied.
+- **PreAggregators**: List of pre-aggregators in order as they should be applied.
     - **name**: Name of the pre-aggregation used by the server.
 Must be defined in **preaggregators.py**.
-    - **parameters**: Dictionary with the parameters required by the pre-aggregations used.
+    - **parameters**: Dictionary with the parameters required by the pre-aggregators used.

 - **Server**:
     - **batch_norm_momentum**: momentum for the federated batch norm.